jimhigson/oboe.js/writing/main/3_Background.md

 to the browser which is not exported to Javascript and as such is not possible to repurpose.

-*Client side deals with user input interactively whereas the server as a batch of data.
-Like most interactive programming, client-side scripts usually suffer greater delays waiting for io than because javascript execution times present a bottleneck.
-Because Javascript is used for user interfaces, frame-rates are important.
-Single threaded so js holds up rendering.
-Important to return control to the browser quickly.
-However, once execution of each js frame of execution is no more than the monitor refresh rate, further optimisation is without practical benefit.
-Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a futile endeavour.*

-> The user does something, then the app responds visually with immediacy
-> at 30 frames per second or more, and completes a task in a few hundred
-> milliseconds.
-As long as an app meets this user goal, it doesn’t
-> matter how big an abstraction layer it has to go through to get to
-> silicon. [@fivemyths]

 Streaming to the browser
 ------------------------